atomictangerine/github-topic-explorer/README.md

 # GitHub Topic Explorer

+## To-do:
+1. Turn my queries into actual `.graphql` query files and use them for better typing.
+Makes for a more stable react app.
+2.

 ## Assignment:

 Your task is to build a React web application that displays all the "[topics](https://docs.github.com/en/free-pro-team@latest/graphql/reference/objects#topic)" related to the term "react", using the GitHub GraphQL API.